critical-path/macaddress-js/README.md

 undefined
 ```

-To work with the MAC address's octets, access its `octets` property.
-It contains one `Octet` object for each of the address's six octets.
+To work with the MAC address's octets, access its `octets` property, which contains six `Octet` objects.

 ```node
 > console.log(mac.octets)